techscribr/techscribr.github.io/_posts/adtech/2025-12-15-post-cookie-frontier.md

 These enriched signals then feed into the same lightweight, fast models (GBMs, linear models) that execute under strict latency constraints.

-### Assistive intelligence, not bidding intelligence
+### Assistive Intelligence, not Bidding Intelligence

 LLMs also reduce friction on the *human* side of the system:
 * Translating natural-language campaign goals into structured targeting rules